tdt/docs/app/controllers/docs/4.1/sparql.md

 This query will then be executed to the SPARQL endpoint and the proper response will be returned.

->> Caveat lector: since hashtags are quite often used in the semantic world, you'll find yourself passing one in as a query string parameter.
+>> CAVEAT: since hashtags are quite often used in the semantic world, you'll find yourself passing one in as a query string parameter.
 Make sure you encode it first (%23 = #) before entering it in your URI, the datatank can't fetch it if you don't.

 ## Semantic vs non-semantic results